Picton, Ontario: Airfield

-During the Second World War, the United Kingdom came under siege and required training facilities outside the British Isles for the thousands of pilots needed for its defence.
+During the Second World War, the United Kingdom required training facilities outside the British Isles for the thousands of aircrew needed for the war effort.
 Because of geographical similarities to Great Britain, sparsely populated Prince Edward County was considered an ideal location for a Royal Air Force Bombing and Gunnery School.
 In the summer of 1940, an aerodrome was rapidly constructed and in November 1940, the RCAF moved in and began small-arms training at the facility.
-In April 1941, the RAF took over the station and No 31 Bombing and Gunnery School was formed.
-The school was part of the British Commonwealth Air Training Plan and used to train many of the aircrew needed to help defend Great Britain.
+In April 1941, the RAF established No. 31 Bombing and Gunnery School on the site.
+The school became part of the British Commonwealth Air Training Plan.